ipums/ipums.github.io/_posts/2017-02-03-Python-Powered-Excel-Macros.md

 [Excel menu creation]: {{site.url}}/unicorn-1-menu/
 [handling version control]: {{site.url}}/unicorn-2-version-control/

-# Up with Python, Down with VBA
+# Up With Python, Down With VBA
 ------------------------------
-Excel macros.
-Yuck.
+Excel macro development will cause shudders amongst developers.
+While VBA is an antiquated language not even Microsoft recommends using, there is an option outside of a bulky .NET solution: Python.

 Historically, Visual Basic for Applications (VBA) was the only option for writing macros in Excel.
 Microsoft now recommends using .NET for Applictions; however, for software teams that are otherwise focused on open-source languages, like Python, this is a solution that carries a lot of overhead.
 Using Felix Zumenstein's excellent Python-to-Excel library and bridge technology [xlwings][], it is now possible to develop Excel macros in Python.

 [xlwings]: https://xlwings.org